jpmsilva/jsystemd/README.md

 all processes from the same process group to send notification messages, by adding the configuration `NotifyAccess=all` to the `[Service]` key.

-In the absence of `systemd-notify` you will see a message `Disabling SystemD notifications` in the log, and no integration will be performed.
+In the absence of `systemd-notify` the implementation library chosen will be `com.github.jpmsilva.jsystemd.SystemdNotifyNoop`, and no integration will be performed.

 ### Conditionals

-The auto-configuration class is guarded with `com.github.jpmsilva.jsystemd.ConditionalOnSystemD`.
+The auto-configuration class is guarded with `com.github.jpmsilva.jsystemd.ConditionalOnSystemd`.
-This conditional searches for the presence of the environment property `NOTIFY_SOCKET` (see the [sd_notify documentation](https://www.freedesktop.org/software/systemd/man/sd_notify.html#%24NOTIFY_SOCKET) for more details).
+This conditional searches for the presence of the environment property `NOTIFY_SOCKET` (see the [sd_notify documentation](https://www.freedesktop.org/software/systemd/man/sd_notify.html#%24NOTIFY_SOCKET) for more details), as well as the operating system being Linux.